Oh my. Where do we begin?

 - In the third game, the Noise system can be so heavily abused it isn't even funny.
 As Noise rises to 50%, your Noise Form becomes a Vibrant Noise, unlocking extra abilities, and when you reach 200%, you gain the option to Finalize.
 While you are welcome to do sonote , you should know that Noise at such a high level endows you with certain abuse-able "glitches", first and foremost the ability to ignore Mercy Invincibility.
 Combine this fact with any of the strategies mentioned above.
 DO IT.

-- Gemini Noise, in the third game.
-It adds a paralysis effect to all sword cards.
+- Gemini Noise adds a paralysis effect to all sword cards, and this also erases the normal Mercy Invincibility your targets would otherwise experience.
 In multiplayer, it can be used to easily lock onto any enemy and stun them for a long period of time, while dishing out lots of damage.
 Combine with the Bushido series, Spinblade series, and basically any other sword card aside from a couple for best effect.
 It gets worse when you merge it with Wolf Noise, which buffs your sword card power and grants you Quick Gauge to access more sword cards.

 - Rogue Noise is the harbinger of destruction incarnate with a sword based folder.
 You lose the ability to form BrotherBands with other players, but the amount of power you get in exchange greatly makes up for it.